History of radar: Netherlands

 Early radio-based detection in the Netherlands was along two independent lines: one a microwave system at the firm Philips and the other a VHF system at a laboratory of the Armed Forces.

 The Philips Company in Eindhoven, Netherlands, operated Natuurkundig Laboratorium (NatLab) for fundamental research related to its products.
-NatLab researcher Klaas Posthumus developed a magnetron split into four elements.
+NatLab researcher Klaas Posthumus developed a split-anode magnetron with four elements.